tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 For real-time bidding, the response deadline is about 100ms ([source](https://developers.google.com/authorized-buyers/rtb/peer-guide)), which is on the same scale of high-frequency stock trading.
 However, there's generally no need to sell a stock within milliseconds (as is the case for ads) and sell orders can be active for days on the stock exchange.

+> Ads have to settle **within milliseconds** compared to hours or days for stocks.

 ## TLDR
 Compared to stock trades:
-1. Ad opportunities are 1000x more diverse
+1. Ad opportunities are 1,000x more diverse
-2. But brings in 400x less revenue
+2. But brings in 1,000,000th of revenue
-3. And ads have to sell within milliseconds compared to hours or days.
+3. And ads have to settle within milliseconds compared to hours or days.

 # What does it mean for bidding?
 It immediately follows from the above that pricing such a large number of ads quickly and cheaply is not a easy problem to solve.